ptitSeb/box64/wrapperhelper/README.md

 As such, **this sub-project is mainly aimed at people who know how to read code and are familiar with the wrapped libraries part of `box64`**.

+## Licensing

+This program is under the MIT license.
+However, some system header files under the LGPL license (copied from a GNU libc Arch Linux installation) have been adapted into the `include-fixed` folder; these files are not copied into the output and simply serve as data.
+As such, I believe this falls under fair use, and does not lead to the output of this program (used in the parent `box64` project) being under the (L)GPL license.

 ## Compiling

 You need a C compiler and GNU Make.
 No library is required.